Wild Style

-Wild Style is a 1983 American hip hop film directed and produced by Charlie Ahearn.
-Regarded as the first hip hop motion picture, it includes appearances by seminal figures such as Fab Five Freddy, Lee Quiñones, Lady Pink, The Rock Steady Crew, The Cold Crush Brothers, Queen Lisa Lee of Zulu Nation, Grandmaster Flash and ZEPHYR.
+Wild Style is a 1982 American hip hop film written, produced and directed by Charlie Ahearn.
+Regarded as the first hip hop motion picture, it includes appearances by seminal figures such as Adam Horowitz, Fab Five Freddy, Lee Quiñones, Lady Pink, The Rock Steady Crew, The Cold Crush Brothers, Rammellzee with Shockdell, Queen Lisa Lee of Zulu Nation, Grandmaster Flash, and ZEPHYR.

-Wild Style was shot in 1981, completed in 1982, and released theatrically in 1983.
-The film was later released on home video by Rhino Home Video in 1997.
-In 2007, it was released on DVD for the 25th anniversary.
+Filmed in 1981 and completed in 1982, Wild Style premiered in November 1982 at the Festival du nouveau cinéma in Montreal, followed by its theatrical release in the United States on November 23, 1983.
+The film was later released on VHS by Rhino Home Video in 1997.
+In 2007, it was released on DVD for its 25th anniversary.
 A 30th anniversary collector's edition was released on Blu-ray in 2012.

-Background

-An early version of the Wild Style logo appeared in 1981 when Charlie Ahearn hired graffiti writer Dondi to paint the "window down" subway car piece that appears in the film.
-The Dondi piece was the inspiration for the animated title sequence designed by the artist, Zephyr and animated by Joey Ahlbum in 1982.
-The Wild Style mural was painted by Zephyr, Revolt and Sharp in 1983.
-Charlie Ahearn and Fab 5 Freddy began working on the film on late 1981.
-The approach was a hybrid of a narrative musical and documentary, having the real hip hop pioneers play themselves in a loosely scripted story shot entirely in the South Bronx, the Lower East Side and MTA subway yards.

 Synopsis

 Wild Style centers around a Bronx teenager named Raymond (Lee Quiñones), who under the pseudonym "Zoro" is a celebrated but anonymous graffiti artist.
 Raymond scorns a group of graffiti artists, known as the Union Crew, who have turned their talents to legitimate, commissioned murals on the walls of playgrounds and business establishments.
 Their graffiti murals attracted the attention of Virginia (Patti Astor), a journalist, who brings the uptown hip-hop culture to the downtown art world.
 There are a series of encounters with graffiti artists, rappers and breakers, leading up to a giant rap-break concert in a Lower East Side band shell decorated by Raymond.